 Of the more than 70 al-Qaida franchises, the Yemen-based al-Qaida in the Arabian Peninsula (AQAP) has been one of the most effective.
 It was the group behind the development of what became known as the “underwear” bomb and the attempt to deliver bombs to a Synagogue in Chicago using parcels sent by air freight in October 2010.

-Editor, In Homeland Security
+By John Ubaldi Contributor to In Homeland Security

 By Brett Daniel Shehadey Special Contributor for In Homeland Security

+By Kylie Bull Managing Editor of Homeland Security Today Special for In Homeland Security

 The al-Qaida Somalia-based affiliate Al Shabaab, which has attracted radicalized Somalis from the U.S. and Western Europe to join its jihad, launched a terrorist attack in Mogadishu Dec.
 3 that damaged a convoy of United Nations vehicles and killed and injured several Somali bystanders and security personnel.